History of urban centres in the Low Countries: Antwerp

 After the silting of the river Zwin and the consequent decline of Bruges, the city of Antwerp, with its connection to the less silting-prone Scheldt, becomes of importance.
 At the end of the 15th century the foreign trading houses were transferred from Bruges to Antwerp.
 Fernand Braudel states that Antwerp became "the centre of the entire international economy – something Bruges had never been even at its height."
 Antwerp's "Golden Age" was tightly linked to the "Age of Exploration".
 By 1560 Antwerp had grown to become the second largest European city north of the Alps.
-The city experienced three booms during its golden age, the first based on the pepper trade, a second launched by American silver coming from Seville (ending with the bankruptcy of Spain in 1557), and a third boom, after the stabilising Treaty of Cateau-Cambresis (1559), which was based on the textile trade.
+The city experienced three booms during its golden age, the first based on the pepper trade, a second launched by American silver coming from Seville (ending with the bankruptcy of Spain in 1557), and a third boom, after the stabilising Treaty of Cateau-Cambrésis (1559), which was based on the textile trade.

 In the early stages of the Dutch revolt, Antwerp was considered to be the capital of the revolt; and the Dutch rebel army furiously but unsuccessfully sought to raise the siege of the city by the royal Army of Flanders.
 Nearly half of the city's population migrated after the siege, many to the cities of Holland, giving them a huge (monetary and demographic) boost, a significant factor in the Dutch Golden Age.